agrosner/DBFlow/README.md

 6. Fixes for `Blob` in `ModelContainer` classes.
 Code generation improvements will come
 7. Removed that pesky warning about "attempting to recreate file" during processing :)
 8. Fix `OrderBy` order sequence with `Collation`.
 It now goes after the `Collate` sequence.
+9. Updated compile version to android 6.0 (23) and a few of the tools used to build this project including to gradle 2.4.

 for older changes, from other xx.xx versions, check it out [here](https://github.com/Raizlabs/DBFlow/wiki)